Thrift Store Baking Dish Makeover

 We created today’s FREE Baking Dish SVG designs as JPG, PNG and SVG files which are resizable and compatible with Cricut and all other cutting machines.

-Now go ahead and click on the button below to download today’s freebies – they are all in the “SVGs – Stencils” and “For The Kitchen” section of The VIP Patch.
+Now go ahead and click on the button below to download today’s freebies – they are all in the “SVGs – Stencils” and “For The Kitchen” section of the VIP Lounge.

 God bless.